Welcome, I’m Alisa Vincent.

 Licensed Marriage and Family Therapist (#100343).

+I’m happy to answer any further questions you might have, in person.
 Until then, I wish you the very best,

 Alisa